-If you’re looking for more oatmeal cookies, check out my Chunky Peanut Butter and Oatmeal Chocolate Chipsters or Oatmeal Craisin Cookies.
+If you’re looking for more oatmeal cookies, check out my Oatmeal Craisin Cookies.

 I hope you liked this recipe for Hurricane Cookies as much as I do.
 If so, please consider rating it and leaving a comment.
-Also, if you’d like to receive notifications of new posts by email, ever your email address in the Subscribe box.
+Also, if you’d like to receive notifications of new posts by email, enter your email address in the Subscribe box.